Program Sites

 • Fraser Learning Community (64 students): Royal Columbian Hospital (New Westminster), Surrey Memorial Hospital, Burnaby General Hospital

-• South Learning Community (80 students): Vancouver General Hospital (Vancouver), Richmond Hospital, BC Women and Children’s Hospital
+• Vancouver South Learning Community (80 students): Vancouver General Hospital, Richmond Hospital, BC Women and Children’s Hospital

 • Enhancing wellbeing: fostering continuity and connectedness helps create a positive learning environment that supports wellness and resilience throughout medical school.

-• Providing a constructive learning environment: students will benefit from personalized and meaningful feedback, as well as opportunities to closely collaborate with peers and faculty.
+• Providing a constructive learning environment: students will benefit from opportunities to closely collaborate with peers and faculty.

 • Creating tailored educational experiences: from small-group sessions to career mentorship, learning communities are designed to support success both academically and professionally.

-As the program progresses, there will be a gradual shift from centralized to more community-focused, immersive training aligned with the learning community.
+As the program progresses, there will be a gradual shift from centralized to more community-focused, immersive training aligned with the designated Learning Community.

 Year 1

-During the first year, most educational activities for all learning communities will be based in Vancouver with opportunities to engage in learning experiences in healthcare settings outside of Vancouver, including the Fraser region.
-Priority will be given to small group learning and networking opportunities with students in the same learning community so that peer to peer relationships can develop from day one.
+Most educational activities for all 208 students will be based in Vancouver, with opportunities to engage in learning experiences in healthcare settings outside of Vancouver, including the Fraser region.
+Priority will be given to small group learning and networking opportunities with students from the same Learning Community so that peer-to-peer relationships can develop from day one.

 Year 2

-In the second year, there will be an increased focus on the dedicated learning community within the VFMP (Fraser, North or South).
-For example, students in the Fraser Learning Community will have more learning experiences in Fraser healthcare settings.
+Students will experience an increased focus on the dedicated Learning Community within the VFMP (i.e. Fraser, North or South).
+For example, students in the Fraser Learning Community will have more learning experiences in Fraser healthcare settings which will be of benefit when they begin Year 3.

 Year 3